Rights and Responsibilities

 - for which there is no bona fide and reasonable justification; and

-- when such treatment is based on one of the prohibited grounds specified in the Quebec Charter of Human Rights and Freedoms, that is; race, colour, ethnic or national origin, sex, gender identity, pregnancy, sexual orientation, civil status, age, religion, political convictions, language, social condition, handicap or the use of a means to palliate a handicap.
+- when such treatment is based on one of the prohibited grounds specified in the Quebec Charter of Human Rights and Freedoms, that is; race, colour, ethnic or national origin, sex, gender identity or expression, pregnancy, sexual orientation, civil status, age, religion, political convictions, language, social condition, handicap/disability or the use of a means to palliate a handicap/disability.

 - Communication of Discriminatory Matter

-- “Offences against property” means willfully or recklessly taking, having unauthorized possession of, damaging or destroying any property belonging:
+- “Offences against property” means willfully or recklessly taking or having unauthorized possession of, theft of, damaging or destroying any property belonging:

 - to the University; or